-Magnolia Health's Board of Directors has authority, responsibility, and oversight of the development, implementation, and evaluation of the Quality Program and is accountable for oversight of the quality of care and services provided to members.
+Magnolia Health Board of Directors has authority and oversight of the development, implementation, and evaluation of the Quality Program and is accountable for oversight of the quality of care and services provided to members.
 The Board of Directors supports the Quality Program by:

-- Adopting the initial and annual Quality Program, which requires regular reporting (at least annually) to the Board of Directors and establishes mechanisms for monitoring and evaluating quality, utilization, and risk; - Supporting QIC recommendations for proposed quality studies and other quality initiatives and actions taken; - Providing the resources, support, and systems necessary for optimum performance of quality functions; - Designating a senior staff member as the health plan's senior quality executive, defining the role of a physician in the Quality Program, and defining the role of a behavioral health practitioner in the Quality Program; and - Evaluating the Quality Program Description and Quality Work Plan annually to assess whether program objectives were met and recommending adjustments when necessary.
+- Adopting the initial and annual Quality Program which requires regular reporting (at least annually) to the Board of Directors, and establishes mechanisms for monitoring and evaluating quality, utilization, and risk - Supporting Quality Improvement Committee recommendations for proposed quality studies and other quality initiatives and actions taken

+- Providing the resources, support, and systems necessary for optimum performance of quality functions - Designating a senior staff member as the health plan's senior quality executive - Designating a behavioral health professional to provide oversight of the behavioral health aspects of care to ensure appropriateness of care delivery and improve quality of service - Evaluating the Quality Program Description and Quality Work Plan annually to assess whether program objectives were met and recommending adjustments when necessary

-The Board of Directors delegates the operating authority of the Quality Program to the QIC.
-Magnolia Health senior management staff, clinical staff, and network practitioners (who may include, but are not limited to, primary, specialty, behavioral, dental, and vision health care practitioners) are involved in the implementation, monitoring, and directing of the relative aspects of the Quality Improvement Program through the QIC, which is directly accountable to the Board of Directors.
+The Board of Directors delegates the operating authority of the Quality Program to the Quality Improvement Committee.
+Magnolia Health senior management staff, clinical staff, and network practitioners (who may include, but are not limited to, primary, specialty, behavioral, dental, and vision health care practitioners), are involved in the implementation, monitoring, and directing of the relative aspects of the quality improvement program through the Quality Improvement Committee, which is directly accountable to the Board of Directors.

-The Chief Medical Director, or an appointee designated by the Magnolia Health President/CEO, serves as the senior quality executive and is responsible for:
+The Chief Medical Director, or a designee appointed by the Magnolia Health President/CEO, serves as the senior quality executive and is responsible for:

-- Compliance with state, federal, and accreditation requirements and regulations; - Chairing the QIC, or designating an appropriate alternate chair, and participating as appropriate; - Monitoring and directing quality activities among personnel and among the various subcommittees reporting to the QIC; - Coordinating the resolution of outstanding issues with the appropriate leadership staff, pertaining to QIC recommendations, subcommittee recommendations, and/or other stakeholder recommendations; - Being actively involved in Magnolia Health's Quality Program including: recommending quality study methodology; formulating topics for quality studies as they relate to accreditation and regulatory requirements and state and federal law; promoting participating practitioner compliance with medical necessity criteria and clinical practice guidelines; assisting in ongoing patient care monitoring as it relates to preventive health/sponsored wellness programs, pharmacy, diagnostic-specific case reviews, and other focused studies; and directing credentialing and recredentialing activities in accordance with Magnolia Health's policies and procedures; - Reporting the Quality Program activities and outcomes to the Board of Directors at least annually.
+- Compliance with state, federal, and accreditation requirements and regulations - Chairing the Quality Improvement Committee, or designating an appropriate alternate chair, and participating as appropriate - Monitoring and directing quality activities among personnel and among the various subcommittees reporting to the Quality Improvement Committee - Coordinating the resolution of outstanding issues with the appropriate leadership staff, pertaining to Quality Improvement Committee recommendations, subcommittee recommendations, and/or other stakeholder recommendations - Being actively involved in Magnolia Health's Quality Program, including activities such as: recommending quality study methodology; formulating topics for quality studies as they relate to accreditation and regulatory requirements and state and federal law; promoting participating practitioner compliance with medical necessity criteria and clinical practice and preventive health guidelines; assisting in ongoing patient care monitoring as it relates to population health management programs, pharmacy, diagnostic-specific case reviews, and other focused studies; and directing credentialing and recredentialing activities in accordance with Magnolia Health's policies and procedures - Reporting the Quality Program activities and outcomes to the Board of Directors at least annually

-A Behavioral Health Medical Director (i.e. a medical doctor or a clinical PhD or PsyD who may be a medical director, clinical director, or a participating practitioner from the organization) supports the core benefits and services for members with behavioral health issues and/or diagnoses, the Quality Improvement Program, the Population Health Management and Clinical Outcomes department, and the grievance systems by:
+The Behavioral Health Medical Director, or other appropriate behavioral health practitioner (i.e., a medical doctor or a clinical PhD or PsyD who may be a medical director, clinical director, or a participating practitioner from the organization or behavioral healthcare delegate), is the designated practitioner responsible for the behavioral health aspects of the Quality Program and is responsible for:

-- Complying with state, federal, and accreditation requirements and regulations related to behavioral health - Monitoring and directing behavioral health quality activities among personnel and among the various subcommittees reporting to the Quality Improvement Committee - Providing oversight of the behavioral health aspects of care to ensure appropriateness of care delivery and improved quality of service
+• Compliance with state, federal, and accreditation requirements and regulations related to behavioral health

+- Participating in the Quality Improvement Committee and various subcommittees reporting to the Quality Improvement Committee, as applicable to behavioral health - Monitoring and directing behavioral health quality activities among personnel and among the various subcommittees reporting to the Quality Improvement Committee - Providing oversight of the behavioral health aspects of care to ensure appropriateness of care delivery and improve quality of service